gavin-shaw/ekp-bombcrypto/static/intro/intro.md

 ✔ &nbsp; On average you will earn `{{ earnPerDay }}` a day.

-&nbsp;

-To improve your earning, buy more heroes, and upgrade them.
+✔ &nbsp; To improve your earning, buy more heroes, and upgrade them.

 [🙋‍♂️ Use our team calculator here to get some numbers before diving in](/plugin/bombcrypto/team)

-&nbsp;

 #### The Developers

-&nbsp;

 The game is developed by [Senspark](https://whitepaper.bombcrypto.io/team), and started `{{ gameUpTime }}`.

-&nbsp;

 Linked in profiles are here:

 - [CEO](https://www.linkedin.com/in/lam-ho-317041231/)
 - [Lead Developer](https://www.linkedin.com/in/hai-hoang-799348125/)

-&nbsp;

 #### General Game Info

-&nbsp;

 ✔ &nbsp; There are `{{ numPlayers }} players` interacting with the game every day.